dlu-ch/dlb/doc/terms.rst

       filesystem).

    active context
-      The innermost instance of :class:`dlb.cmd.Context` used as a context manager, if any.
+      The innermost instance of :class:`dlb.ex.Context` used as a context manager, if any.

       It begins with the call of :meth:`_enter__` and ends with the return of :meth:`__exit__`.

    root context
-      The outermost instance of :class:`dlb.cmd.Context` used as a context manager, if any.
+      The outermost instance of :class:`dlb.ex.Context` used as a context manager, if any.

    script
       A Python program that potentially creates an :term:`active context` at least once.